-Leveraging several years of experience at two international law firms and a year as an inaugural law clerk to U.S. District Judge Brantley Starr–all in Dallas–Mr. Carrillo zealously litigates his clients’ causes.
-Mr. Carrillo advises and advocates for commercial clients in state and federal courts, including bankruptcy adversary proceedings, throughout Texas.
+Leveraging several years of experience at two international law firms and a year as an inaugural law clerk to U.S. District Judge Brantley Starr—all in Dallas—Mr. Carrillo zealously advocates for clients in state and federal courts in Dallas-Fort Worth and throughout Texas.
+As the former President of the Federal Bar Association’s Dallas Chapter, Mr. Carrillo regularly appears as lead or local counsel in the U.S. District Court for the Northern District of Texas.

 Practice Focus & Experience